 Key Stage One

-Year 2 have been focused on developing musicianship through a range of warm-ups, singing exercise and song.
+Year 2 have been focused on developing musicianship through a range of warm-ups, singing exercises and songs.
 During this half term, they will also be learning the recorder in order to engage them further with music-making and ensure they make progress as musicians.
+They are learning the song “Beautiful” by Cristina Aguilera.

 Key Stage Two